THINGS I’VE LEARNED THAT I THINK EVERY ACTOR SHOULD KNOW

 Your health helps draw people and work to you.
 I’m talking both physical and mental.
 Think of yourself as a professional athlete.
 No one hires sickness or bad energy.

 As a voice actor, you aim to earn your living with your body.
-Eat well and keep in shape.
+Eat well, keep in shape, get enough sleep and keep your mind focused.

 Ground your happiness in healthy relationships and doing good work –not in whether or not you book a gig.